‘Guanaré’ Forest Plantations on Degraded Grasslands Under Extensive Grazing Project

-This project comprises a total area of 21,291 hectares that has had a long history of grazing by beef cattle, an activity that has caused soil erosion and land degradation.
-The Project activity aims to establish forest plantations for obtaining high-value, long-lived timber products and for sequestering large amounts of carbon dioxide from the atmosphere.
-The project activity is implemented on degraded land, which is expected to continue to degrade in the absence of the project and hence the land cannot be expected to revert to a non-degraded state without human intervention.
+Covering a total area of 52,611 acres (21,291 hectares), the project focuses on land where there’s been a long history of grazing by beef cattle, an activity that has caused soil erosion and degradation.
+The project aims to establish forest plantations that can produce high-value, long-lived timber products and sequester large amounts of carbon dioxide from the atmosphere.
+This work is being done on land that would not revert to a non-degraded state without human intervention and would likely continue to degrade in the absence of the project.

-The main objectives of the project activity are wood production, land restoration and carbon sequestration through afforestation.
-Forest plantation will be completed by year 5 of project and forest will be replanted after clear-cut harvest.
-Planted forests consist of Eucalyptus and pine plantations managed with a rotation length of 22 years.
-Sites are manually planted with 1,100 seedlings per hectare in rows spaced every 4 m, weed control will continue for several months after planting, and planted forests will cover 50 to 60% of the total area of land owned by ‘Guanaré’, with the rest being used mainly for grazing.
-Timber Stand Improvements including thinnings and prunings will be periodically carried out.
-Clear-cut harvest is planned to occur around year 22 after planting, and site preparation for re-planting starts immediately after clear-cut harvest;
+The main objectives are wood production, land restoration and carbon sequestration through afforestation.
+The forest plantation will be completed by year five, and forest will be replanted after a clear-cut harvest.
+Planted forests consist of eucalyptus and pine plantations managed with a rotation length of 22 years.
+Sites will be manually planted with 1,100 seedlings per hectare in rows spaced every 4 meters, and weed control will continue for several months after planting.
+Planted forests will cover 50 to 60 percent of the total land area owned by Guanaré, with the rest being used mainly for grazing.